 As the end of the chain, the 'OP' causes a continuous flow of 'waste' that just mainly in the third world (in the example of Ghana documentary shown as a recipient of 'e-waste', that 80% can not be repaired and end up being abandoned in landfills, which destroy the environment).

 It is worth noting two recent examples of 'OP' mentioned in the documentary, as shown in turn for 'OP' and a new type of consumer, and activism in the Internet age.
-The first corresponds to a class action lawsuit against 'Apple' in the U.S., which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, break the battery at 18 months and not allow the Apple Battery Repair, 'we had to change the whole system'.
+The first corresponds to a class action lawsuit against 'Apple' in the U.S., which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, break the battery at 18 months and not allow repairs Apple battery, "you had to change the whole system '.

 For critical to the Company's growth, or wastage ('Use and Throw'), and defenders of the 'Theory of Economic degrowth', 'not enough to reform production processes, but must rethink the economy and our values ( paradigm change, cultural change) ', proposing an economic downturn to permanently abandon the' Company Growth ', warn that because the logic of' unlimited growth 'is not sustainable in the long run because it is based on a contradiction ...

 "Whoever believes that limited growth is compatible with a limited planet, or this madman or an economist.
 The drama is that all economists are now "( Serge Latouche )